JTGonzo/Multi-Threaded_Partitioned_FSI/INSTALL.md

 doing this begins the example simulation provided.

-The simulation configuration is output periodically as a series of *.plt* file,s and the displacement and interface aerodynamic force results experienced by the rigid body are printed to a local *.oisd* file in the folder.
+The simulation configuration is output periodically as a series of *.plt* files, and the displacement and interface aerodynamic force results experienced by the rigid body are printed to a local *.oisd* file in the folder.